rosenpin/i3-agenda/README.md

 Leaving the list empty will fetch all calendars (default behavior).

+## Display only events for the current day

+To only display events for today use the `--today` parameter.

 ## Notes
 It might not work properly if you have more than 10 all day events, this can be fixed by increasing the maxResults variable.